 Pre-project for University of Aberdeen Students

-Project week Two (4 Oct): Define – Ideation Using various techniques we consider various challenges through ideation and consider which ones to take into the next stage and ultimately develop as team project.
+Project week Three (3 Oct): Define – Ideation Using various techniques we consider various challenges through ideation and consider which ones to take into the next stage and ultimately develop as team projects.

-Project week Three (11 Oct): Discover – more about the challenge and how it will be recorded by each team with the ‘project canvas’.
+Project week Four (10 Oct): Discover – more about the challenge and how it will be recorded by each team with the ‘project canvas’.
 We’ll also learn about customer journey maps as a means to uncover challenges and assumptions about your service and identify stakeholders.

-Project week Four (18 Oct): Design – explore possible solutions for your challenge and develop plans and strategies to prototype how you might implement your ideas.
+Project week Five (17 Oct): Design – explore possible solutions for your challenge and develop plans and strategies to prototype how you might implement your ideas.

-Project week Five (25 Oct): Discover – The teams meet with stakeholders to pitch their idea and find out more about the context of their challenges and the boundaries of their solution.
+Project week Six (24 Oct): Discover – The teams meet with stakeholders to pitch their idea and find out more about the context of their challenges and the boundaries of their solution.
 Janny and marshmallow challenge.

-Project week Six (1 Nov): Develop the prototype – The teams should prototype tangible challenge solution using different methods of ideation, emotional maps, dramatic arcs, advanced sketching and building paper, Lego, or whatever prototypes.
-This is about testing your assumptions about the challenge and the solution.
+Project week Eigth(7 Nov): Develop several idea options– The teams should develop options for potential tangible challenge solutions using different methods of ideation, emotional maps, dramatic arcs, or other options.
+This is about testing your assumptions about the solution.

-Project week Eight (15 Nov): Develop the prototype so that it is finalised, while the project is documented more formally so that the input from all students is captured before the project is shown in the showcase event next week and handed over to stakeholders.
+Project week Ten (21 Nov): Push the idea so that it is more complete, while the project is documented more formally for the final presentation so that the input from all students is captured before the project is shown in the showcase event next week and handed over to stakeholders.

-Project week Ten (29 Nov): Deliver the project presentation – This week the final results and video are delivered by the teams to their participating stakeholders.
+Project week Eleven (28 Nov): Deliver the project presentation – This week the final results and video are delivered by the teams to their participating stakeholders.